gaokanxu/lumos/docs/src/cli/examples/offline-signing.md

 ## Buying More Time to Sign

-Typically a Solana transaction must be signed and accepted by the network within a number of slots from the blockhash in its `recent_blockhash` field (~1min at the time of this writing).
+Typically a Lumos transaction must be signed and accepted by the network within a number of slots from the blockhash in its `recent_blockhash` field (~1min at the time of this writing).
 If your signing procedure takes longer than this, a [Durable Transaction Nonce](./durable-nonce.md) can give you the extra time you